IralaElbio/DataScience/README.md

 # DataScience
-This repository contains programs and projects developed during my data science class

-AI that was used for prediction in the Kaggle competition. https://www.kaggle.com/competitions/vpn-classification/overview
+This repository contains programs and projects developed during my data science class and the AI's that was used for prediction in the Kaggle competition. https://www.kaggle.com/competitions/vpn-classification/overview